yalavrinenko/lammps/doc/src/pair_wpmd_dft.rst

 * The *force_mesh_cell* keyword is set the number of cells for force calculation per packet in one direction.
 The total number of cells is a cube of *force_mesh_cell*.

+* The *gppn* keyword is set the number of gpu per one node.
+This is required for correct task scattering to multiple gpus.

 This potential inherit all properties of :doc:`pair wpmd/cut <wpmd/cut>`.

 ----------